magneticstain/PrivyPaste/README.md

 ## Description
 PrivyPaste is a standalone, private pastebin solution that utilizes encryption to increase privacy and security.

+PrivyPaste can be easily scaled, making it a great option for both SMB's and enterprise users alike.

 ## Requirements
 To install PrivyPaste, you must meet the following hardware and software requirements: